Akankshagoje/DATA210_GIT_BASICS/README.md

 11. git pull -all (Fetch all remotes to local machine)

 12. git push (Uploads all the local branch changes to the GitHub repository)
-13. git push -u origin main (pushes the local changes to the particular remote branch main)
+13. git push -u origin main (Pushes the local changes to the particular remote branch main)